Elizabeth Harper, Author at Ceetak - Page 2 of 3

 PTFE Rotary Seal for Oil & Gas drilling tool

-Our customer designs and manufactures a leading range of unique downhole technology and drilling solutions that contribute to a net zero energy industry.
-The Application A seal was required for the rod of a downhole drilling tool – a hydraulic dynamic (rotary) application.
-Our solution is a PTFE rotary seal.
-Read on to find out … Continued
+PTFE Rotary seal for oil & gas drilling tool Our customer designs and manufactures a leading range of unique downhole technology and drilling solutions that contribute to a net zero energy industry.
+Read on to find out about our PTFE rotary seal solution for their application.
+The application Our customer tasked us with developing a … Continued

 Why use 2-Shot moulded seals?

+Why use 2-shot moulding?
 2-Shot moulding is a manufacturing process that allows the co-polymerisation of hard (or soft) plastics and thermoplastic elastomers (TPE’s).
 We use the 2-Shot manufacturing approach to deliver engineered parts that perform a critical sealing function.
-What is 2-Shot moulding?
+What is 2-shot moulding?
 A 2-Shot mould is designed with a top and bottom cavity.
-During the moulding process the … Continued
+During … Continued

 Why use PTFE seals?

-Polytetrafluoroethylene (PTFE) is a thermoplastic polymer that can be used in a variety of sealing applications; it is particularly suitable where the application conditions exceed the parameters of elastomeric seal use, but are not as highly demanding as applications that require the use of metal seals.
+Why use PTFE seals?
+Polytetrafluoroethylene (PTFE) is a thermoplastic polymer.
+PTFE seals can be used in a variety of sealing applications.
+It’s suitable when application conditions exceed parameters of elastomeric seal use but not to the extent of a metal seal.
 What is PTFE?
-Discovered accidentally in the DuPont™ laboratory … Continued
+It has a high melting point (342 °C) and morphological characteristics. … Continued

 Why use metal seals?

-The use of metal seals as an engineered sealing solution is appropriate where it is not possible to use elastomeric or polymer seals due to extremely demanding application requirements.
-For example, these could include applications with extremely high temperatures (300°C upwards) and pressures, intense radiation, cryogenic conditions or highly aggressive chemicals.
-How do metal seals … Continued
+Why use metal seals?
+Using metal seals as an engineered sealing solution is appropriate when it’s not possible to use elastomeric or polymer seals.
+This will be because of extremely demanding application requirements.
+For example, these could include applications with extremely high temperatures (300°C upwards) and pressures, intense radiation, cryogenic conditions or highly aggressive chemicals. … Continued

 Why use Push-in-Place gaskets?